Alpha · Pixel Art Fantasy MMO

 Four classes, three specs each.

-Knight, Priest, Wizard, Ranger.
+Knight, Priest, Mage, Ranger.
 Each class has three specializations.
-Play your favorite archetype: tanks anchor the fight, healers keep the party alive, casters burst down packs, and ranged carries pick targets apart.
+Play your favorite archetype: tanks anchor the fight, healers keep the party alive, casters burst down packs, and ranged carries blast targets apart.

 Knight